Frequently Asked Questions

 FMNS has vast experience helping communities in Nova Scotia to create and grow thriving farmers’ markets.
 We offer a special membership rate of just $250 to markets in their first operating year.
 Once your emerging market is a member, you – and your vendors – have full access to FMNS training, resources, support and services.
 We do offer consultancy services into the economic and community viability of farmers’ markets.
 Please contact us for more information.

-1. I am a vendor at a farmers’ markets that isn’t a member of FMNS.
+1. I am a vendor at a farmers’ market that isn’t a member of FMNS.
 Can our market join FMNS?

 2. I am a local producer.
 How can I sell my products at a local farmers’ market?